-Accordingly, the provider of goods and/or services must comply with federal laws, rules and regulations applicable to the funds used by the County for said procurement, and contract clauses required by the federal government in such circumstances are incorporated herein by reference.
+Accordingly, the provider of goods and/or services shall comply with federal laws, rules and regulations applicable to the funds used by the County for said procurement, and contract clauses required by the federal government in such circumstances are incorporated herein by reference.
 These clauses can generally be found in the Federal Transit Administration's Best Practices Procurement Manual - Appendix A. Any questions regarding the applicability of federal clauses to a particular bid should be directed to the Purchasing Department prior to bid opening.

-- 16. In the event of a discrepancy between a unit price and an extended line item price, the unit price must govern. - 17.
-Should an audit of Contractor's invoices during the term of the Agreement, and any renewals thereof, indicate that the County has remitted payment on invoices that constitute an over-charging to the County above the pricing terms agreed to herein, the Contractor must issue a refund check to the County for any over-charges within 30-days of being notified of the same. - 18.
-For all titled vehicles and equipment the dealer must use the actual delivery date to the County on all transfer documents including the Certificate of Origin (COO,) Manufacturer's Statement of Origin (MSO,) Bill of Sale (BOS,) and Application for Title. - 19.
-Equipment and serial and model numbers - The contractor is strongly encouraged to include equipment serial and model numbers for all amounts invoiced to the County.
+- 16. In the event of a discrepancy between a unit price and an extended line item price, the unit price shall govern. - 17.
+Should an audit of Contractor's invoices during the term of the Agreement, and any renewals thereof, indicate that the County has remitted payment on invoices that constitute an over-charging to the County above the pricing terms agreed to herein, the Contractor shall issue a refund check to the County for any over-charges within 30-days of being notified of the same. - 18.
+For all bid responses over \$25,000, if any manufactured goods or commodities proposed with bid/proposal response are manufactured or produced outside the United States, this MUST be noted on the Bid/Proposal Response Form or a Memo attached. - 19.
+For all titled vehicles and equipment the dealer must use the actual delivery date to the County on all transfer documents including the Certificate of Origin (COO,) Manufacturer's Statement of Origin (MSO,) Bill of Sale (BOS,) and Application for Title. - 20.
+Equipment and serial and model numbers The contractor is strongly encouraged to include equipment serial and model numbers for all amounts invoiced to the County.
 If equipment serial and model numbers are not provided on the face of the invoice, such information may be required by the County before issuing payment.